eserlxl/aurgen/README.md

 ## Release vs Development Mode

-By default, aurgen runs in release mode (using system libraries and minimal logging).
-If the `CI` environment variable is set (as in most CI/CD systems), aurgen automatically switches to development mode (using local libraries and debug logging), unless the `RELEASE` variable is explicitly set.
+By default, AURGen runs in release mode (using system libraries and minimal logging).
+If the `CI` environment variable is set (as in most CI/CD systems), AURGen automatically switches to development mode (using local libraries and debug logging), unless the `RELEASE` variable is explicitly set.
 You can override this behavior by setting `RELEASE=1` or `RELEASE=0` in your environment as needed.

 ## Directory Structure